Skip to content

 Which inputs matter most

 You enter Current Home Value, Extension Build Cost, Expected Value Uplift from Extension, Alternative New Home Price, and Moving + Legal + Agent Fees.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood

 Net extension cost equals build cost minus expected value uplift.
-Total move cost equals new-home-minus-current-home price gap plus moving fees plus property transfer tax.
+Total move cost equals new-home-minus-current-home price gap plus moving fees plus Stamp Duty.
 The option with lower cost wins.
 Results are estimates for illustration purposes only.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 Reading payback vs outright cost